0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 [!INCLUDE [sqldb-sqlmi](./includes/appliesto-sqldb-sqlmi.md)]

-After you [create and configure](database-watcher-manage.md) a watcher, you can use [Azure Monitor Alerts](/azure/azure-monitor/alerts/alerts-overview) to receive notifications about high resource usage, notable workload patterns, and other conditions across your Azure SQL estate that might require action.
-To do this, you use a [log search alert rule](/azure/azure-monitor/alerts/alerts-create-log-alert-rule) that queries the data in the data store of a watcher.
+After you [create and configure](database-watcher-manage.md) a watcher, you can set up [Azure Monitor Alerts](/azure/azure-monitor/alerts/alerts-overview) to receive notifications about high resource usage, notable workload patterns, and other conditions across your Azure SQL estate that might require attention.
+To do this, you create a [log search alert rule](/azure/azure-monitor/alerts/alerts-create-log-alert-rule) that queries the data store of a watcher on a schedule.

-Database watcher lets you create alert rules from predefined templates.
-Once an alert rule is created from a template, you can use and manage it just like any other alert rule in Azure Monitor Alerts.
-You can use all capabilities of Azure alerting such as notifications sent via email, SMS, and phone, integration with ITSM products, webhooks, event hubs, and more.
-You can customize alert rules created from database watcher templates or create your own alert rules.
+To help you create alert rules, database watcher includes templates for common alert conditions.
+Once an alert rule is created from a database watcher template, you can manage it just like any other alert rule in Azure Monitor Alerts.
+You can use all capabilities of Azure alerting, including notifications sent via email, SMS, and phone, integration with ITSM products, webhooks, event hubs, and more.
+You can customize alert rules created from database watcher templates, or create your own alert rules.

 To learn more about Azure Monitor Alerts, see: